duerrfk/Faros/README.md

 SPI clock frequency, set the definition SPI_CLOCK_DIV according to your platform.
 For instance, the Arduino Pro Micro is running at 8 MHz, so we need to divide it by 4 (SPI_CLOCK_DIV4) to get 2 MHz.
-The Faros board uses an ATMega 328P at 1 MHz, so theoretically we could divide by 1.
-However, the smallest divider available for ATMega is 2 (SPI_CLOCK_DIV2), so we will run at 500 kHz SPI clock.
+The Faros board uses an ATmega328P at 1 MHz, so theoretically we could divide by 1.
+However, the smallest divider available for ATmega is 2 (SPI_CLOCK_DIV2), so we will run at 500 kHz SPI clock.

 Finally, you need to set your specific data to be broadcasted by the beacon.